-The price of the Rhinoplasty procedure depends upon the severity of the aesthetic involvement, but, in general, most Canadian prices for well-trained plastic surgeons and ENT surgeons performing reduction Rhinoplasty can vary between $5,000 – $15,000 and, for secondary, or “corrective Rhinoplasty” (nose job that has been done before) $15,000 or more, depending on the physician you’re seeing, their level of experience, speed and accuracy.
+The price of the Rhinoplasty procedure depends upon the severity of the aesthetic involvement, but, in general, most Canadian prices for well-trained plastic surgeons and ENT surgeons performing reduction Rhinoplasty start from $5,000 and, for secondary, or “corrective Rhinoplasty” (nose job that has been done before) start from $15,000, depending on the physician you’re seeing, their level of experience, speed and accuracy.

 What kind of results can I expect following my external reduction Rhinoplasty?

 Most Rhinoplasty patients will be quite self-conscious about the appearance of their nose for the first couple of weeks.
 What most nose job patients find out is that most individuals they know, or mere acquaintances rarely look at the faces of others very closely and therefore, it is entirely likely that very few people will know that you underwent a cosmetic Rhinoplasty procedure.
 If the Rhinoplasty is done very naturally, with a balance of aesthetic outcomes in play, few if any comments specifically about your nose will occur.
 Often simply changing the color of your hair dramatically just before your Rhinoplasty surgery will distract people you meet from any minor swelling in the nose and they will “comment on your hair”.
 Following your successful Rhinoplasty procedure, casual observers may think you have lost weight, changed your hair style, or make up.

 Is there any way of estimating the type of cosmetic Rhinoplasty that will work best for me and how it might look after?
 Does Dr. Mulholland do computer simulated Rhinoplasty surgery before the actual operation?